fbpx

 Reformation:

-Reformation’s goal is to be as close to zero-waste as possible using rescued deadstock & vintage fabrics in each of their pieces.
+Reformation’s goal is to be as close to zero-waste as possible using rescued deadstock & vintage fabrics in each piece.
 You can read more about their sustainable and ethical practices here!
 And, of course, make sure to check out their beautiful wedding dresses here.

 Reformation Sustainable Wedding Gowns